josha-wah/Ism-Ism/README.md

 ### Cataloguing Basics

-If you'd like to submit an entry, see the example below for the kind of information we're looking for:
+If you'd like to submit an entry, see the example below for the kind of information we're looking for.
+Please note that in this early phase of the project my editorship intends to be very loose, so if you write an entry in accord with this criteria then it will almost certainly be included and you'll be credited as a contributer:

 **Author Name**
 **Title [Year of Original Publication]**
 <details><summary>Description 1...</summary>
-Must be under 200 words and clarify the relevance of the text to the discourse between Marxists and Anarchists.
-(Submitted by Researcher Name - Institution)</details>
+Must be under 200 words and clarify the relevance of the text to the discourse between Marxists and Anarchists. <i>(Submitted by Researcher Name - Institution)</i></details>
 <details><summary>Original Text...</summary>
 Online: Links to Online Copies
 Physical: Links to Physical Copies</details>